wenkaiingermany/NCE_03/Lesson_06.md

 come to a conclusion = conclude

 Bruce charged at it, but in the middle, the car came to a grinding halt.

+One man stayed at the wheel while two others with black stocking over their faces jumped out and smashed the window of the shop with iron bars.
+He must be over 60, while / whereas his wife looks about 30.

+While she is a likable girl, she can be extremly difficult to work with.
+While they enjoy the comfort and banal luxury of their dwelling, they do not realize that they are deprived of the necessities of life.
+While Washington and Jefferson privately expressed distaste for slavery, they also understood that it was part of the political and economic bedrock of the country they heloed to create.

+While this was going on, Mr.Taylor was upstairs.

+Many of the toursts on board had begun bargaining with the tradesmen, ...
+It began to rain.
+During the journey, the boat began to sink.

+The boy went running to meet him.
+The girl came bouncing to tell me the news.

+be busy doing sth.
+be busy with sth.
+They are busy preparing for the wedding.
+They are busy with preparations for the wedding.

+be too busy doing sth. to do sth.
+He was too busy working to notice us come in.

+help oneself to sth.
+Help yourself to a beer.
+They helped themselves to the farmer's apples.

+The birds covered the distance in three minutes.
+under / within three minutes.

+scramble
+As the burning plane landed, the terrified passengers scrambled for the door.

+at a fantastic speed.
+at / with great speed
+at a speed of 60 mph

+Just at it was leavint, Mr. Taylor rushed out and ran after it throwing ashtrays and vases, but it was impossible to stop the thieves.

+run after = chase
+Instead of studying he wastes his time chasing girls.
+pursue
+The thief ran across the field, with an officer pursuing him.
+thousands of pounds worth of
+one billion dollars worth of merchandise.
+fifty pence worth of trouble

+Well, how was the date?
+Well I'm alone and I just bought fifteen dollars worth of candy bars, what do you think?
+I just bought 50 yuan worth of groceries.